Creating To-Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display tasks only to users who have been assigned those items.
-Leaving this option disabled displays to-do items to all users.
+Enabling this option (‘Yes’) displays to-do items only to users who have been specifically assigned those items.
+Leave this option disabled to display to-do items to all users.

 User Roles to Show

-Checking the boxes in this area Contributor displays the type of users that can be assigned to-do items.
-Leave the checkbox unticked for any roles that you do not want to assign to-do items.
+Check the boxes in this section (Administrator to display the type of users that can be assigned items.
+If you don’t want to assign to-do items to a role, then leave its checkbox unticked.

 Email Assigned To-Do Items to User

-Note: If this option is disabled, skip the other items in this section.
+Note: If you disable this option, you can skip the other items in this section.

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to-do categories to appear the email subject.
+Leave this option disabled (‘No’) if you don’t want to show to-do categories in the email subject.

 Show Who Assigned the To-Do Item in Email

-If this option is enabled, you can display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have several project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This is a useful option if your site has various project managers assigning to-do items to users …

 From Field for Emails Sent to User

 This field allows you to customize the “From” field when sending out email notifications.
-Enter the name of your company, your domain, your name, or anything you like in this field …
+Type the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you want displayed as the “sent from” address …
+Type in the email address that you would like showing as the “sent from” email address …

 Subject Field for Emails Sent to User

-Type in a subject field for the email that will be automatically distributed to users when new items have been assigned to your to-do list …
+Add a subject field for the email that will be sent out automatically to users when a new item has been added in your to-do list …

 Text in Emails Sent to User